-Example of a Successful First World War Newspaper Search
+Examples of Successful First World War Newspaper Searches

-Below is an example of a newspaper report I found for a client researching a relative who was killed in the First World War.
-Not only does the account provide extensive information as to how Maxwell Frank, a Lance-Corporal in the 10th Battalion, West Yorkshire Regiment, was killed and buried, but there was also the added bonus of a photograph.
+Below is a report I found for a client researching a relative who was killed in the First World War.
+Not only does the account provide extensive information as to how Maxwell Frank, a Lance-Corporal in the 10th Battalion The Prince of Wales’s Own (West Yorkshire Regiment), was killed and buried, but there was also the added bonus of a photograph.
+The Battalion’s war diary recorded the unit was in the trenches near Hébuterne on 15 September where there was “Considerable shelling of trenches and of Hebuterne”.
+There was no mention of any casualties in the daily entry which is often encountered for other ranks.
+Maxwell Frank is buried in the Hebuterne Military Cemetery.

 Harrogate Herald and List of Visitors, Wednesday, October 4, 1916